Joan Steiner

 Joan C. Steiner (October 10, 1943 – September 8, 2010) was an American illustrator and puzzle designer.

 Biography

 A graduate of Barnard College, she was the recipient of numerous art and design awards, including a Society of Illustrators Award and a National Endowment for the Arts fellowship.

 Her first book, Super Look-Alikes, received glowing reviews and was featured on national television in the USA.
-Her second book, Amazing Look-Alikes, which was published by Walker Books, has over 700 everyday objects in disguise, ranging from paper clips to refrigerator magnets.
+Her second book, Amazing Look-Alikes, published by Walker Books, features over 700 everyday objects in disguise, ranging from paper clips to refrigerator magnets.

-Steiner died of cancer on September 8, 2010, in her home in Claverack, New York, at the age of 66.
+Steiner died from cancer on September 8, 2010, at the age of 66 in her home in Claverack, New York.